 An ice pack should be kept on the painful area for no more than 20-30 minutes per application.
 If you suffer from whiplash it is advisable to use an icepack for 10 minutes every waking hour during the first 24-48 hours - however, it is always advisable to consult your doctor for any clarification.

-After these intervals, the ice packs must be placed back in the freezer to freeze again.
+After these intervals, the instant cool packs must be placed back in the freezer to freeze again.
 These medical devices must be handled with care, cleaned and stored as outlined in the user instructions.

 When to use ice packs for neck pain?